GambixInc/lambda_project/FRONTEND_API.md

 ## CORS

 The API is configured to allow cross-origin requests from any domain.
-No additional CORS configuration is needed on the frontend.
+The Lambda function handles CORS preflight requests automatically, so no additional CORS configuration is needed on the frontend.

+**Note:** If you encounter CORS errors, make sure you've deployed the latest version of the Lambda function that includes proper CORS handling.

 ## Testing